reshinto/Basic_technologies_revision/react/readme.md

 export default function App(props) {
   useEffect(() => {
-    return doSomething();  // must return the action for component when unmounted }, []);  // this does not matter
+    return doSomething;  // must return the action for component when unmounted, must be an uncalled function }, []);  // this does not matter

   return (<div></div>);